weiran/weiran.co/src/pages/blog/tesla-vs-nytimes-topgear/index.md

 ---
-title: Tesla vs. NY Times and Top Gear
+title: "Tesla vs. NY Times and Top Gear"
 date: "2013-02-15T14:00:43.000Z"
 ---

 In a world where companies communicate with corporate PR speak, I applaud Elon Musk's tone in [his response to John Broder's review of the Tesla Model S](http://www.teslamotors.com/blog/most-peculiar-test-drive).
 It reminds me of [Steve Jobs when he was pissed off](http://www.apple.com/hotnews/thoughts-on-flash/).
 But while on the surface Musk's arguments seem compelling, digging a bit deeper shows cracks and the same sort of biased analysis and prejudice that resulted in Broder's original conclusions.